demisto/content/Packs/MicrosoftManagementActivity/Integrations/MicrosoftManagementActivity/README.md

 ### ms-management-activity-stop-subscription
 ***
-Stops a subscription to a given content type
+Stops a subscription to a given content type.

 ##### Base Command